 Public Safety offers on-campus safety escort services at any hour.
 To use this service please contact Public Safety at (207) 780-5211.
-A uniformed police officer driving a marked vehicle will pick you up at your present location and bring you to a different on-campus location such as your residence hall or to your vehicle.
+A uniformed Public Safety officer driving a marked vehicle will pick you up at your present location and bring you to a different on-campus location such as your residence hall or to your vehicle.

 - Unnecessary idling of vehicles is discouraged.

-- USM assumes no responsibility for damage to, theft from, or theft of any vehicle parked on property owned or under the control of USM.
+- USM assumes no responsibility for damage to, theft from, or theft of, any vehicle parked on property owned or under the control of USM.

 - In compliance with Maine State Department of Environmental Protection Regulations, mechanical repairs to all vehicles, with the exception of changing a flat tire or jump-starting a dead battery, are prohibited on campus.
 Vehicles requiring other mechanical repairs must be driven or towed to an off-campus service facility.
 Changing or draining any vehicle fluids is prohibited on University property.
 All University vehicles must be serviced in locations designated for that purpose.
 The washing of motor vehicles is prohibited on campus, and vehicles must be washed at locations dedicated for that purpose.